In Defense of Project Management For Software Teams - Slashdot

 When you see good clean code and don't have any NIH response, that implies that the author resisted the urge to be creative, or simply isn't a creative person.

-Not every task actually benefits
+> Not every task actually benefits from creativity!

+Indeed!
+At my own company, every week somebody is costing us time and money by trying to come up with a creative way to do something rather than looking up how others have done it successfully for decades.

+Most recently, we needed to handle many concurrent TCP connections.
+We wanted to fire off a request, send other requests on other sockets, then come back later and read the responses, asynchronously.
+This is instead of sending a request, waiting for

 Re: (Score:2)